Frequently asked questions about our photo lab services and processing film.

-Most orders are shipped within 3-5 business days after it enters production.
+Most orders are shipped within 3-6 business days after they enter production.
 We are located in Southern California, so mail takes 2-5 days to reach us from almost anywhere in the country.
-Occasionally we run a bit longer, especially before or after holidays.
-You will also get your web uploads approximately 3-4 business days after your order goes into production.
+Occasionally production times run a bit longer, especially before or after holidays.
+You will also get your web uploads approximately 3-5 business days after your order goes into production.
 Please note there are some exceptions.
-Super Scan orders typically take 3-6 business days.
+Super Scan orders typically take 3-7 business days.
 Film shot in a non-standard format will take several extra days due to manual scanning.
 This includes APS / Advantix film developing, 110 film developing and 126 film format developing, mini-Diana’s, panoramic formats and sprocket hole rolls etc.

 Additionally, any film that arrives damaged (torn sprockets, overlapped frames, uneven frames) will take longer due to manual scanning.

-Prints and scans from previously developed film typically take 5-9 days.
+Prints and scans from previously developed film typically take 5-10 business days.

 Canvas, metal and bamboo products generally run 5-9 business day production time.